Snapchat/KeyDB-docs/docs/transactions.md

 you can do with a KeyDB transaction, you can also do with a script, and usually the script will be both simpler and faster.

-This duplication is due to the fact that scripting was introduced in KeyDB 2.6 while transactions already existed long before.
+This duplication is due to the fact that scripting was introduced after transactions already existed long before.
 However we are unlikely to remove the support for transactions in the short time because it seems semantically opportune that even without resorting to KeyDB scripting it is still possible to avoid race conditions, especially since the implementation